gmcclarin/tyler/README.md

 - restrict EmailJS domains: Account => security => domains
 - LAST: MOBILE DESIGN
 - deploy the site, and distribute the link
+- REviews
+_add another link in review section to write a review on google

 DONE
 - Sticky Nav Bar